 The current health mantra is “Eat the Rainbow.”
 But what about the not-so-colorful produce?
 Turns out there are many health benefits of white fruits and vegetables.

-And when you try, it’s honestly not that hard.
+When you try to increase your colorful fruit and veggie intake, it’s honestly not that hard.
 Red peppers, squash, golden zucchini, spinach, purple cabbage, red and golden beets, peas, broccoli, carrots…you get the idea.
 Especially now that we have access to just about any produce we want year round, eating the rainbow is easy.

 Why White Fruits and Vegetables are Good for You